SiddheshKotwal/Neural-Networks-From-Scratch-in-CPP-/README.md

 - **`CMakeLists.txt`**: CMake configuration file for setting up the project, finding libraries, and specifying compiler options.

 For detailed paths and settings, refer to the respective configuration files included in the repository.

+### Important Note

+Ensure to check and verify all paths inside these configuration files.
+Paths for include directories, libraries, and executables should be updated to reflect your local setup.

+When compiling new files, remember to delete `CMakeCache.txt` to avoid conflicts and ensure a clean build.

+---

+## Acknowledgments

+This project was implemented based on concepts and methodologies from the book **"Neural Networks from Scratch in Python"**.
+The book provides foundational understanding of neural networks, and this implementation translates those principles into C++.

 ---